 - If the leaves turn yellow, it could be triggered by overwatering or a blast of direct sunlight.

 - If the leaves become spoiled by light or dark spotting this can indicate the plant compost is stagnant or that your orchid is simply getting old.

-- Some orchids are deciduous and shed their leaves in winter at the start of their rest period so cut back on watering but never let the soil dry out completely.
-And don't panic that your plant has died.
+- Some orchids are deciduous and shed their leaves in winter at the start of their rest period, so cut back on watering but never let the soil dry out completely.

 Can you grow orchids from cuttings?